RebelCode/atlas/README.md

 The primary goals of this package are:

-1. To provide an easy-to-use, yet flexible, API for building SQL queries
+1. To provide an easy-to-use, yet flexible, API for building SQL queries,
-2. To allow customization without polluting the API with all possibilities
+2. To allow customization without polluting the API with all possibilities,
-3. To be dependency injection friendly
+3. To be independent of database connections and query execution - just build SQL,
+4. To be dependency-injection friendly.

 ## Installation